-Welcome to the training on Childhood and Adolescent Depression provided by the Texas Department of State Health Services (DSHS) and the Texas Health and Human Services Commission (HHSC).
+Welcome to the training on Childhood and Adolescent Depression provided by Texas Health and Human Services (HHS) and the Texas Department of State Health Services (DSHS).

 The goal of this module is to equip Texas Health Steps providers and others to identify and manage childhood and adolescent depression in a primary care setting, make appropriate referrals when needed, and provide ongoing care and coordination.

 Texas Health Steps providers and other interested health-care professionals.

 After completing the activities of this module, you will be able to:

 - Distinguish between two signs or symptoms of depression in children and adolescents.